TNO/ChaProEV/docs/scenario.md

 appearance of the sequence.

 ## mobility_module
+These parameters are mostly used in the [mobility module](mobility.md).
 ### day_start_hour
 This parameter defines the start of the day for the scenario.
 It is chosen so that there are no movements during that hour number.
 It represents the